-Maintaining the RERT for a defined period during uncertain market conditions is likely to provide benefit to consumers in terms of the reliable and secure supply of electricity.
+Maintaining the RERT for a defined period is likely to provide benefit to consumers in terms of the reliable and secure supply of electricity.
 The RERT provides a mechanism to ensure that the risk of load shedding events are minimised and should give a greater degree of confidence to consumers that they are able to access a reliable and secure supply of electricity, consistent with the reliability standard.